Grimsby (film): Plot

 Kyle Alan "Nobby" Butcher had been separated from his little brother Sebastian Butcher for 28 years.
-During their years apart, Nobby became an alcoholic football hooligan who started a life with his girlfriend Dawn and their 11 children in Grimsby.
-Meanwhile, Sebastian is now known as Sebastian Graves and has become one of MI6's top agents.
+During their years apart, Nobby became an alcoholic football hooligan who started a life with his partner Dawn and their 11 children in Grimsby, while Sebastian, now known as Sebastian Graves, has become one of MI6's top agents.

 After completing an interrogation, Sebastian gets information regarding philanthropist Rhonda George, who is hosting a benefit called WorldCure and is a potential target for assassination, and is assigned to go.
 Nobby's friends at the pub also find out that Sebastian will be at WorldCure, and convince Nobby to go there and reconnect with him.
 At the event, Sebastian sees hitman Pavel Lukashenko, who plans to assassinate Rhonda with a gun disguised as a video camera.
-As Sebastian prepares to shoot the camera, Nobby sees him and gives him a hug, accidentally causing him to shoot an AIDS-infected Jewish-Palestinian boy named Schlomo (Yusuf Hofri).
+As Sebastian prepares to shoot the camera, Nobby sees him and gives him a hug, causing him to accidentally shoot an AIDS-infected Jewish-Palestinian boy named Schlomo (Yusuf Hofri).
 The spray of blood lands in Daniel Radcliffe's mouth, infecting him with AIDS.

 The brothers go on the run from the authorities and other criminals.
 Despite Sebastian's protests, Nobby convinces him that it would be best to hide out at his home in Grimsby.
 Meanwhile, believing that Sebastian has gone rogue, MI6 orders an assassin named Chilcott to track him down.
 Sebastian calls his handler Jodie and proclaims his innocence.
 Chilcott and his men find the two brothers at a pub; they both manage to escape, though Sebastian is hit with two Lonomia poison darts in his shoulder and testicle.
 Nobby is reluctantly forced to suck the poison out of both places, saving Sebastian's life.

 Sebastian learns from Jodie that Lukashenko was going to make a deal with Joris Smit in a South African lodge, so the brothers travel there.
-Sebastian accidentally injects himself with heroin, mistaking it for the bone-strengthening treatment for his broken ankle.
+Sebastian accidentally injects himself with heroin that Nobby bought, mistaking it for the bone-strengthening treatment for his broken ankle.
 Nobby then assumes his brother's identity and goes undercover.
 He mistakenly seduces a cleaner named Banu as she wore similar clothing to Joris' wife Lina and is interrupted by Joris and his two men.
 Sebastian arrives in the nick of time and saves Nobby.
 Lina tells them that Lukashenko purchased some sort of virus, but she is fatally shot by Chilcott's men from a distance before she can reveal any further information.
-To outrun Chilcott's men, the brothers are forced to hide inside an elephant's vagina, but end up covered in elephant semen due to several males having sex with the female while they are inside.
+To outrun Chilcott's men, the brothers are forced to hide inside an elephant's vagina, but end up covered in elephant semen after several males have sex with the female while they are inside.